Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Results

-\paragraph{Transformation Invariance} Physical systems are often characterized by Galilean invariance \citep{mccomb1999_Dynamics}, i.e.~identical laws of motion across inertial frames.
+\paragraph{Transformation Invariance} Physical systems are often char\-ac\-ter\-ized by Gal\-i\-le\-an invariance \cite{mccomb1999_Dynamics}, i.e. identical laws of motion across inertial frames.
 Likewise, a metric should be invariant to transformations of the input, meaning a constant distance output when translating, scaling, or rotating both inputs.
 Element-wise metrics fulfill these properties by construction, but our Siamese network structure requires an equivariant feature representation that changes along with input transformations to achieve them.
-As CNN features are translation equivariant by design, we only empirically examine rotation and scale invariance for our multiscale metric and a standard Conv+ReLU model on a fixed set of 8 random data pairs from each data set.
+As CNN features are translation equivariant by design (apart from boundary effects and pooling), we empirically examine rotation and scale invariance for our multiscale metric and a standard Conv+ReLU model on a fixed set of 8 random data pairs from each data set.
 For the rotation experiment, we rotate the pairs in steps of 5\textdegree~around a random coordinate axis.
-The empty volume inside the original frame is filled with a value of $0$, and data outside the frame is cut to prevent any scaling.
+The empty volume inside the original frame is filled with a value of $0$, and data outside the frame is cropped.
+For scaling, the data is bilinearly up- or downsampled according to the scale factor, and processed fully convolutionally.

-For scaling, the data is bilinearly up- or downsampled according to the scale factor, and processed fully convolutionally by each network.
 In Fig.~\ref{fig: transformation invariance}, the resulting distance deviation from the mean of the predicted distances is plotted for rotation and scaling operations.
 The optimal result would be a perfectly equal distance with zero deviation across all transformations.
-Compared to the model \textit{CNN\textsubscript{trained}}, it can be observed that \textit{VolSiM} produces less deviations overall, and leads to significantly smoother distance curves.
+Compared to the model \textit{CNN\textsubscript{trained}}, it can be observed that \textit{VolSiM} produces less deviations overall, and leads to significantly smoother and more consistent distance curves, across scales and rotations as shown in Fig.~\ref{fig: transformation invariance}.
+This is caused by the multiscale architecture, which results in a more robust internal feature representation, and thus higher stability across small transformations.
 Note that we observe scale equivariance rather than invariance for \textit{VolSiM}, i.e.~a mostly linear scaling of the distances according to the input size.
-This is not as problematic as the unstable behavior of \textit{CNN\textsubscript{trained}}, as the general order is preserved and data is typically not compared across resolutions without resampling.
-The main reason is that the fully convolutional features are larger and thus lead to scale equivariant distances when compared.
-With a normalization for the physical size of the system, this effect could be further reduced in future work.
+This is most likely caused by a larger spatial size of the fully convolutional features.
+Making a scale equivariant model fully invariant would require a form of normalization, which is left for future work.